nbrengle/angular-animal-pyramid/README.md

 CSC 436
 HOMEWORK : #4
 COMPLEXITY: Medium:
-APPROX HOURS INVESTED IN ASSIGNMENT :
+APPROX HOURS INVESTED IN ASSIGNMENT : 3
-EXPECTED GRADE :
+EXPECTED GRADE : B+
 PARTICIPATION SOURCE CODE :
 * React Timer App : https://github.com/nbrengle/react-timer-app.git
 > I realize it's a bit unrelated, but it's part of what I did last week when there was no homework

 APPLICATION INTENT :
+It works decently well.
+Pulls the data I was expecting.
+Wound up using a PyramidRow abstraction that I'm not sure I like.
+Also wound up with much less impressive formatting than I should have preferred.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.